ravens/awesome-telco/README.md

 - [gr-osmoSDR](http://osmocom.org/projects/gr-osmosdr) - Unified gnuradio input/output block for a variety of SDR devices, including FUNcube Dongle, OsmoSDR, RTL-SDR, MSi2500, SDRplay, SDR-IQ, AirSpy, rad10, HackRF, bladeRF, USSRP/UHD, UMtrx, RedPitaya, FreeSRP.
 - [USRP B210](https://www.ettus.com/all-products/UB210-KIT/) - SDR Radio kit compatible with most of the SDR-based software modem implementations.
 - [Kalibrate](https://github.com/steve-m/kalibrate-rtl) - Kalibrate, or kal, can scan for GSM base stations in a given frequency band and can use those GSM base stations to calculate the local oscillator frequency offset.
-- [Modmobmap](https://github.com/PentHertz/Modmobmap) - Map 2G/3G/4G and more cellular networks in real live with a simple smart phone, pretty much like osmocomBB monitoring feature.
-- [Modmobjam](https://github.com/PentHertz/Modmobjam) - A smart jamming proof of concept for mobile equipments that could be powered with Modmobmap tool.

 ## Core